-1. Find Your Visionary Leader Who Sees Both Diversity and Success
+1. Find Your Visionary Leader Who Sees Both Leadership Diversity & Success

 Who among your current leaders can see what’s possible?
 Is it you?
 This visionary leader can imagine what’s possible for your organization.
 This is someone who can realistically imagine your organization (1) with a diverse team of leaders that (2) is achieving record success in earnings, market share and brand reputation.
 In other words, you need people who understand that gaining diversity is not about losing in the marketplace.
 It’s not a trade off.
 Companies actually do better with diversity.
 As Indira Nooyi, former CEO of Pepsi noted, “Most companies target women as end users, but few are effectively utilizing female employees when it comes to innovating for female consumers.
 When women are empowered in the design and innovation process, the likelihood of success in the marketplace improves by 144%!”

 It takes someone who understands that diverse leadership is not about lowering the bar or compromise.
 It’s not just about being kind and generous.
 Diverse leadership is a good business practice.

 Your visionary leadership needs to put a stake in the ground.
 Set stretch goals for your organization, knowing it will require you to be bold.
 Sharing these goals with the company can be a challenge, but it needs to be proactively addressed.
 Break these goals down into milestones and building blocks that can be achieved over the course of a year.